 How Do I Apply?

-Email Jesse Brooks with a cover letter (which is just a few paragraphs about why you would like to work here) and resume (it doesn’t have to be anything fancy, just some reasons you would do well in the position, maybe listing some experience) and we will get in contact with you!
+Email us with a cover letter (which is just a few paragraphs about why you would like to work here) and resume (it doesn’t have to be anything fancy, just some reasons you would do well in the position, maybe listing some experience) and we will get in contact with you!
 If you’ve made it this far in the post, I’m hoping that means you are planning to apply.
 Good luck, and we can’t wait to receive your application!